-The Board has approved a Diversity Policy which sets out the framework GDI Property Group has in place to achieve appropriate diversity in its Board, executive management team and broader workplace.
-Diversity in the context of GDI Property Group's Diversity Policy covers gender, age, language, ethnicity, cultural background, sexual orientation, religious belief, educational levels, life and work experiences, socio economic background, personality and marital status and family responsibilities.
-A copy of the Diversity Policy is available on GDI Property Group's website.
+The Board has approved a Diversity Policy which sets out the framework GDI has in place to achieve appropriate diversity in its Board, executive management team and broader workplace.
+Diversity in the context of GDI's Diversity Policy covers gender, age, language, ethnicity, cultural background, sexual orientation, religious belief, educational levels, life and work experiences, socio economic background, personality and marital status and family responsibilities.
+A copy of the Diversity Policy is available on GDI's website.

-The Board established measurable objectives in relation to gender diversity for FY2018:
+The Board established measurable objectives in relation to gender diversity for FY19:

-Compliant Progress / Commentary √ One of the four independent directors (25%) is female. Х Following one departure, GDI Property Group hired an additional employee during FY18 with a former university intern being offered full time employment at the completion of his degree.
-As this offer was made to an intern, the job was not advertised and accordingly, no other people (including females) were interviewed for the position. ✓ Parents (or carers) are offered flexible working arrangements via a number of means, including: additional non-cumulative annual leave; working from home arrangements; a generous maternity leave policy; and flexible working hours. Х During FY18, there were no new hires in either the asset side of the business or at the senior executive level.
-X
+Objective Compliant Progress / Commentary At least one female director ✓ One of the four independent directors (25%) is female.
+At least one female is interviewed for greater than 75% of vacant roles Х During FY19, there were no vacant roles and therefore no new employees.
+Parents (or carers) are offered flexible working arrangements √ Parents (or carers) are offered flexible working arrangements via a number of means, including: additional non-cumulative annual leave; working from home arrangements; a generous maternity leave policy; and flexible working hours.
+Over a three year period, hire at least one female senior executive and at least one female in the asset side of the business Х During FY19, there were no new hires in either the asset side of the business or at the senior executive level.

-The table on the next page outlines the proportion of permanent women and men employed by GDI Property Group as at 30 June 2018:
+The table on the next page outlines the proportion of permanent women and men employed by GDI Property Group as at 30 June 2019:

-Wor men Men
+Woi men Men

 Number % Number %

 Board 1 20 4 80

 Senior Executives 1 0 0 4 100

 Whole organisation 5 42 7 58